Navpreet2289/ConfStruct/README.md

 ConfStruct is a builder and parser between python dictionary and  "length-body" binary data.

-For example, when you send some configure values to a RTU device.You may not send all values in a time, so these configure values in bytes stream is not in a fixed position.The probably structure may be described as the following table:
+When you send some configure values to a RTU device.You may not send all values in a time, so these configure values in bytes stream is not in a fixed position.The probably structure may be described as the following table:

 | Field       | PC1  | VL1  | V1   | PC2  | VL2  | V 2  | ...  | PC   | VL n | V n  |